aarmey/167L-materials/README.md

 #### 4.4.1.
 Lab Practical Exam:

 The lab practical will be an exam of your laboratory skills learned up to week 8 and will be conducted by your TA.
-This will involve a written exam concerning laboratory practice conducted during the laboratory period.
+This will involve a written and exercise-based exam concerning laboratory practice conducted during the laboratory period.
 This is worth 10% of your final grade.

 #### 4.4.2.
 Lecture Exams:

 Two exams will be given in lecture on topics covered in lecture.
 Each of these will be 12.5% of your final grade.
-Exam 1 will cover lecture topics from weeks 1–4 and Exam 2 will cover lecture topics from weeks 5–8.
+Both exams will generally not be cumulative, and will cover lecture and reading material from the previous weeks.
+Example prior exams are posted on the class website.

 ## Title IX